shrikantkingdom/Westwing_Automation_Robotframework/README.md

     And I delete the product from my wishlist

+## To install the libraries, use:
+# pip -r requirements.txt

-Command to run the wishlist test: python -m robot Demo\Tests\wishlist_test.robot
+#Command to run the wishlist test:
+#python -m robot Demo\Tests\wishlist_test.robot